Love, Sanity, or Medical School

 Studied outside on my deck all morning.
 Sunshine felt wonderful and brightened my mood.

-I'm not sure how prepared I actually am for this final exam.
+Not sure how prepared I am for this final exam.
 Best go back to studying.

 August 21: Wednesday